terrazzoapp/terrazzo/docs/tokens/typography.md

 | `$type`        | `string` | **Required.** `"typography"`                                                                                                                                                                                         |
 | `$value`       | `object` | **Required.** Specify any typographic CSS properties in _camelCase_ format.
 Although the spec limits the properties to only a few, Cobalt allows any valid attributes including `letterSpacing`, `fontVariant`, etc. |
 | `$description` | `string` | (Optional) A description of this token and its intended usage.                                                                                                                                                       |

+## Tips & recommendations

+- Though the DTCG spec doesn’t technically allow it, declare any/all CSS typography properties on typography tokens.
+Without these, you couldn’t use things like [variable font properties](https://fonts.google.com/knowledge/introducing_type/introducing_variable_fonts) in your design system.
+Plugins may simply ignore properties that don’t apply for the given build target.